chanvitj/FortiGate_HA_AWS_TGW_GWLB/README.md

 terraform apply
 ```

-## How to Access to New Environment
+## How to Access to New Secure Environment
 After finish deploying using Terraform, you will see the followings in output.

 - Public IP addresses of all FortiGates
 - Username and Password
 - Private IP addresses of all testing machines (Windows, Linux)

+In case that you use FortiFlex License, please follow these steps.
+- Use browser to https://<public ip of each FortiGate>
+- Login and change default password
+- SSH to <public ip of each FortiGate>
+- Run "exec  vm-license  <FortiFlex-License-Key>"
+- The above step, please remove < and >
+- It will reboot.

+If command "exec vm-license ..." is not working, it might because you are in Global VDOM.
+Please change to FG-traffic VDOM and run again.

 Please be noted the "Win1" is Jump Server into this environment.
 But you should be not be able to RDP to this EC2.
 You will have to manually create Firewall Policy in FortiGate VM FGT3.